Unboxed-Software/solana-course/content/intro-to-writing-data.md

 Answer the following questions:

- - How much Solana did the transfer take?
+ - How much SOL did the transfer take?
 What is this in USD?

- - Can you find your translation on https://explorer.solana.com?
+ - Can you find your transaction on https://explorer.solana.com?
 Remember we are using the `devnet` network.

  - How long does the transfer take?